 Credit: China News Service.

 Organisations from all over the world have been planning to send humans to Mars since the 1950s.
 This would be no easy task!

 Astronauts could potentially be facing 9 months in a rocket just to get there, followed by 500 days on the surface waiting for Mars to be in the ideal position for them to return to Earth, and then a journey of 9 months home.

 During those 500 days on the surface they would be faced with the challenge of surviving on a dry, dusty, lifeless world, with a thin atmosphere made mostly of carbon dioxide and no liquid water on the surface.

-These plans may or may not work, but whatever happens it can’t possibly be long before somebody sets foot on the dusty surface of Mars for the first time.
+Whatever happens it can’t possibly be long before somebody sets foot on the dusty Martian surface for the first time.

 Personally, studying the history of our relationship with the Red Planet fills me with hope.
 Humans are driven by our incredible curiosity.
 We’ve gone from wondering why Mars appears to move backwards in the sky, to imagining what the surface of this alien world may be like, to sending robots across space to answer our questions for us.

 In a few years we may well be able to look at that orangey-red light in the night-sky and know that there is another human on it looking back at us.

 If you’d like to find out a bit more about the red planet then take a look at the video below.
 It was originally live streamed on Facebook, and I use the free Planetarium software, Stellarium (download it here!) to look for Mars.